Catoosa County detectives investigating burglary, theft from vehicle

-More than $3000, worth of jewelry and other items was recently stolen from a Catoosa County home on New Year’s Eve, police say.
+More than $3,000 worth of jewelry and other items was stolen from a Catoosa County home, police say.

 According to the Catoosa County Sheriff’s Department, the incident occurred between 7 p.m. and 9:45 p.m. on Dec.
 31 on Yates Springs Road.